hschneider/macos-sign-notarize/README.md

 # macos-sign-notarize

-**Handle Apple's Sign- and Notarization-Process from commandline.**
+**Automate Apple's Sign- and Notarization-Process from commandline.**

-You can sign and notarize macOS Apps, PKGs and DMGs right from your terminal.
+You can easily sign and notarize macOS Apps, PKGs and DMGs right from your terminal.
+No more  commaindline parameters to remember.
 Just setup the baked-in credentials and you are good to go.

 ## sign